Lightstreamer/Lightstreamer-example-StockList-client-android/README.md

 Check out the sources for further explanations.

-<i>NOTE: not all the functionalities of the Lightstreamer Android Java client are exposed by the classes listed above.
+<i>NOTE: Not all the functionalities of the Lightstreamer Android Java client are exposed by the classes listed above.
 You can easily expand those functionalities using the [Android Client API](http://www.lightstreamer.com/docs/client_android_api/index.html) as a reference.
-If in trouble check out the [specific Lightstreamer forum](http://forums.lightstreamer.com/forumdisplay.php?33-Android-Client-API).</i>
+If in trouble, check out the [specific Lightstreamer forum](http://forums.lightstreamer.com/forumdisplay.php?33-Android-Client-API).</i>

 <!-- END DESCRIPTION lightstreamer-example-stocklist-client-android -->